What is your view of the Rapture, and what do you think about Bible passages that seem to point to a Pre-tribulation

-I have a suspicion that many of these do not believe that they will have to go through the very difficult time of Great Tribulation, and the wrath of God that follows, since they think they will be caught up and out of here in a Pre-tribulation Rapture.
+I have a suspicion that many of these do not believe that they will have to go through the very difficult time of Great Tribulation, thinking that they will be caught up and out of here well before that in a Pre-tribulation Rapture.
 But instead, when times get really bad, many of them will not "wake up" to reality.
-They may fall away from the faith, and for them Jesus' appearance in the clouds and God's subsequent wrath will come as a "thief in the night" (Revelation 3:3).
+Many will even fall away from the faith, and for them Jesus' appearance in the clouds and God's subsequent wrath will come as a "thief in the night" (Revelation 3:3).

 This wrath will be imminent after the opening of the Sixth Seal (Revelation 6:16,17).
-When true, expectant believers see the initial signs of the Sixth Seal (6:12,13) taking place, they will know that their salvation and redemption from wrath, via the Pre-wrath Rapture, is near.
+When true, expectant believers see the initial signs of the Sixth Seal (6:12-14) taking place, they will know that their salvation and redemption from wrath, via the Pre-wrath Rapture, is near (Luke 21:25-28).

 God's wrath, during His day of vengeance, will not commence with the opening of the First Seal (Revelation 6:1,2) but, rather, after the opening of the Seventh Seal and the onset of the seven Trumpet Judgments (8:1,2).
 More details about this can be found in a couple of my email responses here:

 Soon after the abomination that causes desolation is set up, then Satan, filled with rage, will go after those who obey God's commandments and who hold to the testimony of Jesus (Revelation 12:17).
 Many of these will be the ones killed and martyred after the opening of the Fifth Seal and whose souls, under the altar in heaven, will cry out for God to avenge their blood (6:9,10), bringing on God's day of vengeance.

-Incidentally, you may know that the book of Revelation isn't chronological from beginning to end.
+Incidentally, you may know that there is a certain chronological sequence of the passages in the Book of Revelation.
 In case you have the interest and time, you might want to look at my three-part Chronology of Revelation.

 Return to Email Questions and Ted’s Responses